petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/load-balancer.md

    touch originalcertfile.crt
    ```

-1. Open the `key` file and copy all of the contents **between and including the begin and end key tags**, and then copy them into the new file created for it (in this example, `originalkeyfile.key`).
+1. Open the `key` file and copy all of the contents **including the begin and end key tags**, and then copy them into the new file created for it (in this example, `originalkeyfile.key`).
 Save the file.

-1. Open the `cert` file and copy all of the contents **between and including the begin and end cert tags**, and then copy them into the new file created for it (in this example, `originalcertfile.crt`).
+1. Open the `cert` file and copy all of the contents **including the begin and end cert tags**, and then copy them into the new file created for it (in this example, `originalcertfile.crt`).
 Save the file.

 1. Run the following commands (or use any other preferred encoding method) to convert the files into new files with base64 encoding: